barbinbrad/carbon/SCHEMA.md

   );

-CREATE POLICY "Authenticated users with parts_create can insert units of measure" ON "unitOfMeasure" FOR INSERT
+CREATE POLICY "Employees with parts_create can insert units of measure" ON "unitOfMeasure" FOR INSERT
   WITH CHECK (
     coalesce(get_my_claim('parts_create')::boolean,false)
-    AND auth.role() = 'authenticated'
+    AND (get_my_claim('role'::text)) = '"employee"'::jsonb
 );

-CREATE POLICY "Authenticated users with parts_update can update units of measure" ON "unitOfMeasure" FOR UPDATE
+CREATE POLICY "Employees with parts_update can update units of measure" ON "unitOfMeasure" FOR UPDATE
   USING (
     coalesce(get_my_claim('parts_update')::boolean, false) = true
-    AND auth.role() = 'authenticated'
+    AND (get_my_claim('role'::text)) = '"employee"'::jsonb
   );

-CREATE POLICY "Authenticated users with parts_delete can delete units of measure" ON "unitOfMeasure" FOR DELETE
+CREATE POLICY "Employees with parts_delete can delete units of measure" ON "unitOfMeasure" FOR DELETE
   USING (
     coalesce(get_my_claim('parts_delete')::boolean, false) = true
-    AND auth.role() = 'authenticated'
+    AND (get_my_claim('role'::text)) = '"employee"'::jsonb
   );